maxcurzi/tplay/README.md

 [![Crates.io](https://img.shields.io/crates/d/tplay)](https://crates.io/crates/tplay)
 [![License](https://img.shields.io/badge/license-MIT-blue)](LICENSE)

-View images, videos, webcam, etc directly in the terminal as ASCII art
+View images, videos, webcam, etc directly in the terminal as ASCII.
+All images you see [below](#features) are just made by characters on the terminal command line, drawn really fast.

 ## Table of Contents